NashTech-Labs/kafka-stateless-kstream.g8/README.md

-#Kafka Stateless Stream Processing
+# Kafka Stateless Stream Processing

 This is an activator project showcasing stateless stream processing using Kafka KStream by fetching all the hashTags in your tweets.

 ---
-###Steps to Install and Run Zookeeper and Kafka on your system :
+### Steps to install Zookeeper and Apache Kafka:

 Step 1: Download Kafka